heyjoekim/SnowModelDoc/README.md

 ```
 gfortran -mcmodel=medium file.f
 ```
-#### 2.2.2 GDAL
+#### 2.1.5 GDAL
-Classic package.
+GDAL is a classic package that is used to manipulate geographical data.
+GDAL is required to run SnowModel.
 [Website](https://gdal.org).
-To check if GDAL is installed
+To check if GDAL is installed, use the following command:
 ```bash
 gdalinfo --version
 ```
-#### 2.2.3 GrADS
-See section 2.1.2 for info on GrADS and how to install it.
-GrADS is technically not required to run SnowModel.
-However, it is useful to plot input and output variables.

 ## 3) SnowModel
 ### 3.1 Introduction